k636174/website/contents/docs/install/14.12/en/index.md

     $ hatohol-db-initiator hatohol <User name of MySQL root user> <User password of MySQL root user>

-NOTE:
-If you meat the following error,

-    ImportError: No module named argparse

-Use following command to install require package.

-    # yum install python-argparse

 Tips:

 - If the root password of the MySQL server is not set, use "".